-For thousands of organic chemicals requiring ecological and human health assessment the information to conduct the assessment is quite limited.
+The required information for assessing the potential impacts of thousands of organic chemicals on ecological and human health is often quite limited.
 Models are required to address data gaps and support decision-making.
-In some cases, the pace of scientific advancements (data sources and tools) outpaces the capacity for knowledge transfer to stakeholders.
-A general lack of expertise and time to parameterize and apply exposure estimation tools by experts and non-experts limits their implementation to aid decision-making.
-These issues pose challenges towards the implementation of new and existing techniques for practical applications in chemical assessment.
+A general lack of time and expertise to parameterize and apply exposure estimation tools may limit their implementation to aid decision-making.

 - Integrates curated databases, validated QSARs, environmental fate, physiologically based toxicokinetics (PBTK), and exposure models for humans and ecological receptors

 - The built-in databases for ca. 50,000 discrete organic chemicals include measured and predicted physical-chemical properties commonly required for chemical assessments and parameterizing models, e.g., molar mass, solubility, vapor pressure, partition coefficients (Kow, Kaw, Koa)

 - The built-in databases for ca. 50,000 discrete organic chemicals include measured and predicted half-life values commonly required for chemical assessments and parameterizing models, e.g., half-lives in air, water, soil, sediment and biotransformation half-lives in fish and mammals